James Peck (pacifist): Anti-Nuclear Movement: 1970s-80s

-During the Special Session on Disarmament at the United Nations in NYC in the spring of 1978, Peck joined in the major actions launched by the Mobilization for Survival.
-On May 27, Peck joined over 10,000 demonstrators in a march on the UN, and on June 12, he was arrested along with 380 other demonstrators at the US Mission to the UN for employing civil disobedience during the Sit-In for Survival, one of the largest mass arrests in NYC history.
-Later that month he demonstrated for the third time at the notorious Seabrook plant in New Hampshire.
+During the Special Session on Disarmament at the United Nations in New York City in the spring of 1978, Peck joined in the major actions launched by the Mobilization for Survival.
+On May 27, Peck joined over 10,000 demonstrators in a march on the UN.
+On June 12, he was arrested along with 380 other demonstrators at the US Mission to the UN for employing civil disobedience during the Sit-In for Survival, one of the largest mass arrests in New York City history.
+Later in June, Peck demonstrated for the third time at the Seabrook plant in New Hampshire.
 On October 16, the opening day of the Arms Bazzar in Washington, Peck joined a picket line to protest the manufacturing of military weapons.

 On February 12, 1979, during the trial of the "White House 11," Peck held up a giant banner in court that read: "NO NUCLEAR WEAPONS/NO NUCLEAR POWER USA OR USSR."
 He then led a march to the White House, where he was one of 22 persons arrested for performing a sit-down.

 When the near-meltdown almost occurred at Three Mile Island in March, the anti-nuclear movement expanded dramatically.
-Only two days later, when Peck marched in an antinuclear demonstration in NYC, he was amazed that a thousand bystanders joined.
-In the pouring rain on April 21, he marched with over a thousand persons in a protest to shut down the Consolidated Edison's Indian Point nuclear reactor.
+Only two days later, when Peck marched in an antinuclear demonstration in New York City, he was amazed that a thousand bystanders joined.

+In the pouring rain on April 21, he marched with over a thousand people in a protest to shut down the Consolidated Edison's Indian Point nuclear reactor.
 On May 6, Peck participated in the massive Washington demonstration that over 120,000 persons participated in, led by Ralph Nader.
-Then, on June 3, 1979, over 45 major demonstrations took place across the country as part of Europe's International Days of Protest.
-Peck was one of 560 people arrested that day for occupying the site at Shoreham on Long Island, after the largest rally that day was attended by 15,000.
-A major antinuclear concert was held in September for several days, with performances by legendary bands such as Tom Petty and Bruce Springsteen.
-On September 23, Peck joined over 200,000 persons in Manhattan for the concluding rally, marking one of the largest antinuclear rallies up to that time.
+On June 3, 1979, over 45 major demonstrations took place across the US, as part of Europe's International Days of Protest.
+Peck was one of 560 people arrested that day for occupying the site at the Shoreham Nuclear Power Plant on Long Island, after the largest rally that day was attended by 15,000.
+A major antinuclear concert was held in September for several days, with performances by bands such as Tom Petty and Bruce Springsteen.

+On September 23, Peck joined over 200,000 people in Manhattan for the concluding rally, marking one of the largest antinuclear rallies up to that time.
 Peck found one of the most significant actions to be the "Wall Street Action" on October 29, the 50th anniversary of the Stock Market Crash, since it brought the fight to the financiers of the nuclear industry.
-That day Peck was one of 1,045 demonstrators to be arrested, along with David Dellinger and Daniel Ellsberg, for attempting to block the entrances of the stock market exchange building.
+That day, Peck was one of 1,045 demonstrators arrested, along with David Dellinger and Daniel Ellsberg, for attempting to block the entrances of the stock market exchange building.